ypaialex/ptdt/README.md

   1. Polygenic Risk Score file (from here: `PRS file`)
     * Contents: Mapping between individuals and their polygenic risk scores
     * Format: Text file with four columns: 1) Family ID 2) Individual ID 3) Case/control status 4) polygenic risk score.
+    * Number of rows in `PRS file` = number of individuals in cohort
   2. Family Structure file (from here: `Structure file`)
     * Contents: File identifying which individual belongs in which family
     * Format: Text file with four or five columns: 1) Family ID 2) Proband Individual ID 3) Father Individual ID 4) Mother Individual ID   5) Sibling IID (*optional*)
+    * Number of rows in `Structure file` = number of families in cohort ~ (length of `PRS file` / n) (n = 3 for trio families, n = 4 for quads)

+Individuals missing from the `Structure file` should be marked as "NA"

+**Important note about unique IDs**

+Individuals must be assigned unique IDs.
+It is this unique ID that allows `ptdt` to map individuals from their "Individual ID" in the `PRS file` to their appropriate "Individual ID" in the `Structure file`.

 ## 2) Basic usage